colcon/colcon.readthedocs.org/reference/verb/test.rst

 \\--pytest-with-coverage
   Generate coverage information in the package specific build directory.
-  By default coverage information is only generated for Python packages which declare a test dependency on ``pytest-cov``.
+  By default, coverage information is only generated for Python packages that declare a test dependency on ``pytest-cov``.